saqibameen/Flock/README.md

 ```
 That's the URL you will need in the next step.

-3. Rename the `sample.env` file to `.env`.
-It contains following content.
+3. Rename the `sample.env` file contains all the configuration variables you need to set on Heroku.
 ```
 # Variables for flask.
 FLASK_APP=app